 Cook Shrimp and Finish Dish

-Return pan used to cook vegetables to medium-high heat and add 2 tsp. olive oil.
-Add shrimp to hot pan and cook until just begins to brown, 1-2 minutes.
+Add 2 tsp. olive oil and shrimp to hot pan and cook undisturbed until just shrimp begins to brown, 1-2 minutes.

 Stir noodles in and cook, 1 minute.